Perpernet/RUST_SC_DEV/README.md

-You can view the code and live example on our Vercel site: [Rust Smart Contract Developer](https://rust-sc-dev.vercel.app/)
+You can view the code and live example on my Vercel site: [Rust Smart Contract Developer](https://rust-sc-dev.vercel.app/)

 ![Main page](github-images/main-page.png)